looopTools/looopTools.github.io/about.md

 In spend my leisure time on writing short stories, working on a novel, small software projects and of course since I am danish drinking with friends.

-In my work area and in my studies, I like to focus on semi low level development and programming languages bindings for software libraries.
+In my work and in my studies, I like to focus on semi low level development and programming languages bindings for software libraries.